nautobot/nautobot/docs/additional-features/jobs.md

 The recording of one or more failure messages will automatically flag the overall job as failed.
 It is advised to log a message for each object that is evaluated so that the results will reflect how many objects are being manipulated or reported on.

-Messages recorded with `log()` or `log_debug()` will appear in a custom job's results but are never associated with a particular object; the other `log_*` functions may be invoked with or without a provided object to associate the message with.
+Messages recorded with `log()` or `log_debug()` will appear in a job's results but are never associated with a particular object; the other `log_*` functions may be invoked with or without a provided object to associate the message with.

 Markdown rendering is supported for log messages.

 ### Accessing Request Data

-Details of the current HTTP request (the one being made to execute the custom job) are available as the instance attribute `self.request`.
-This can be used to infer, for example, the user executing the custom job and their client IP address:
+Details of the current HTTP request (the one being made to execute the job) are available as the instance attribute `self.request`.
+This can be used to infer, for example, the user executing the job and their client IP address:

 ```python
 username = self.request.user.username